-Table 6: User groups
+Table 7: User groups

-User group Password Authorization Machine operator Does not need a password (anyone can log in as a machine operator).
-May read configuration from the device (if not blocked).
+User group Password Authorization • May read configuration from the device (if not blocked).

 User group Password Authorization Maintenance technician Does not have a factory-set password.
 The password is created by the authorized client (namely, it is not possible initially to log in as a maintenance technician).
 May read configuration from the device.
 May transfer verified configuration to the device.
 Authorized client The password SICKSAFE is created at the factory.
 Change this password to protect the device against unauthorized access.
 May read configuration from the device.
 May transfer verified and unverified configuration to the device.
 May verify configuration.
 Can set a password for maintenance technicians.